1963 Brands Hatch 6 Hours: Race

 The start with the slow car of John Sprinzel on pole, brought Mike Salmon into second place in Jaguar Mk.
 II following the early leader, Gawaine Baillie’s Galaxie, ahead of the American Dan Gurney (Galaxie) and John Coundley (Jaguar Mk II).
 Handicapped by wrong tyres, Gurney spun at South Bank, but somehow the whole field avoided him.
 After two laps, Baillie had dropped to third, giving way to Salmon and Peter Lindner, while Gurney spun again.
 By the fourth lap, Gurney came in for a tyre change on the rear – before the start, he could only change the fronts.

 The terrible conditions made for an interesting race; Lindner nearly lost his Jaguar Mk.
 II, and he was not the only one.
 Albert Powell hit a bank, but continued after repairs, and Mick Clare rolled his Mini.
 After the pit stops, at the three-hour mark, the leaders were Roy Salvadori, Salmon, Lindner (all Jaguars), Jack Sears, Jimmy Blumer (both in Cortinas) with Tom Trana in sixth, in his Volvo.
 The quick pit stop of the Atherstone Engineering Jaguar moved Salmon into the lead, its lead now over a lap.
 Salvadori/Denny Hulme were second, Sears fourth and Lindner/Peter Höcker fifth.

-At 8:30pm, six hours after the race started and 166 laps of the Grand Prix circuit, the chequered flag dropped and the pairing of Salmon/Pete Sutcliffe won the race, with Salvadori/Hulme second, Lindner/Höcker completing the podium, just ahead of Sears/Bo Ljungfeldt with Trana/Carl-Magnus Skogh fifth.
+At 8:30 p.m., six hours after the race started and 166 laps of the Grand Prix circuit, the chequered flag dropped and the pairing of Salmon/Pete Sutcliffe won the race, with Salvadori/Hulme second, Lindner/Höcker completing the podium, just ahead of Sears/Bo Ljungfeldt with Trana/Carl-Magnus Skogh fifth.
 Once again scrutineering revealed problems for the winner: the Jaguar Mk.
 II was disqualified for having oversized inlet valves.
 The winner's average speed was published as 73.477mph.